peckhams/topoflow36/topoflow/examples/__New model_run_starter_files/__README.txt

    -- residual soil water volume fraction     [site_prefix]_qr.rtg

 Step 7.
-Copy all of the component "configuration files" (CFG files) from the folder "component_cfg_files" into the model's working directory.
+- Copy all of the component "configuration files" (CFG files) from the folder "component_cfg_files" into the model's working directory.
-Edit the CFG files o choose options.
+- Edit the CFG files o choose options.
-Each CFG file also has a setting that allows the component to be Disabled.
+- Each CFG file also has a setting that allows the component to be Disabled.
+- The CFG file called: [case_prefix]_path_info.cfg can be edited to change the path to TopoFlow's input and output directories.

 Step 8.
 Edit the file "Test1_providers.txt" to select which components to use for